Who did the Fulton County D.A. indict along with Trump? Meet the 18 co-defendants in the Georgia election case

 Shawn Still

 He is a Republican member of Georgia's state Senate and is charged with seven counts.
 The indictment alleges Still falsely claimed to be a presidential elector from Georgia and is accused of misrepresenting himself as the secretary of the 2020 Georgia Electoral College meeting.
-His bond is set for $10,000.
+His bond was set for $10,000, and he was booked at the Fulton County jail Aug.
+25.

 Tom Bever, a lawyer for Still, told CBS News that "The evidence at trial will show that Sen. Still is innocent as the day is long.
 We look forward to our day in court to clear his good name."